Israel rallies behind army in Gaza war

 "I will pursue my enemies, and overtake them.
 Neither will I turn again until they are consumed," reads one huge sign near army headquarters in Tel Aviv - a quote from the Book of Songs that underscores the biblical significance some give to Israel's seemingly eternal struggle against Palestinian militants.

-But the patriotic fervor that grips Israel might also be helping to fuel extremism and hatred.
+But the patriotic fervour that grips Israel might also be helping to fuel extremism and hatred.

 Right-wing activists hurled eggs at a small anti-war demonstration in Tel Aviv last weekend, while further up the coast, the deputy mayor of Haifa and his son, who are Israeli Arabs, were beaten up at another leftist peace rally.